poojasgupta/bird-malaria-uce-phylo/README.md

 ```bash
 $ find . -name '*.fastq.gz' | xargs -I % sh -c 'fastqc -o ./fastqc_out %'
 ```
-For fastq files from a specific directory (in this case 'split-quality-adapter-trimmed').
+For fastq files from a specific directory (in my case 'split-quality-adapter-trimmed').
 Create the output directory ("split-adapt-trim-fastqc_out") if it doesnt exist.
 This is run in the clean-fastq folder.
 ```
 grep split-adapter-quality-trimmed | find . -name '*.fastq.gz' | xargs -I % sh -c 'fastqc -o ./adapt-trim-fastqc-out %'
 #"|grep PFA|" for a specific sample